 If you’re looking for solid, straightforward bars and lounges, these are some favorites among the locals.

 Great Basin Brewing Company is a must-visit Northern Nevada staple.
 This brewery/pub is home to the Icky IPA, which is named after Nevada’s state fossil — the Ichthyosaur – and is anything but icky.
 Since opening in 1993, Great Basin’s beers have earned a tasty reputation across the west coast, and their food is equally as amazing.
 Great Basin has two locations, one in Reno and one Sparks.

 Sierra Tap House is located on the Truckee River in downtown Reno.
 They’re best known for offering a variety of Sierra Nevada Brewery beers on draft, and their outside seating offers a great view of the river.
-Inside, there’s pool, shuffleboard, and a couple arcade games.
+Inside, there’s pool, shuffleboard and a couple of arcade games.

 Pignic Pub & Patio feels more like a backyard BBQ than it does a bar.
 This unique bar serves up beer and cocktails while also featuring a comprehensive, outdoor grill section where patrons can cook up their own food.
 Didn’t bring any food?
 Don’t worry, they offer locally- sourced, grill-able food onsite.
 Head upstairs to Revision Brewing Company’s tasting room where you can try a sampling of award-winning craft beers from this Sparks based brewery.

 Piñon Bottle Co is for the beer fanatics.
 With tons of options to choose from, both tap and bottled, you’ll be hard-pressed to not find a beer you love.
 They have two locations, in Reno’s Midtown District and near Victorian Square in Sparks.